On Newton polytopes of Lagrangian augmentations: Two Final Remarks

 \begin{remark} Suppose that we have constructed a non-orientable filling of $\Lambda$ with $n$ pinch moves.
-The square of the product of the basepoints corresponding to every non-orientable pinch move from a knot to a knot will be equal to $1$ or to the basepoint $t$.
+The square of the product of a subset of the basepoints corresponding to the $n$ pinch moves will be equal to $1$ or to the basepoint $t$.
 This is a consequence of the fact that these pinch moves give surfaces that are topologically $\R\mathbb{P}^2$s with punctures. $\Box$ \end{remark}